 As tempting as it may be at this stage to spend as little time as possible on the process in order to push through a deal and take control of the target company, it pays in the long run to invest time and effort here.

-As an experienced conduit in due diligence proceedings, DealRoom's diligence module has collected templates for companies undertaking due diligence.
-Do yourself a favor and look through the lists here before beginning:
+As an experienced conduit in due diligence proceedings, DealRoom's diligence module has collected due diligence templates for buy-side M&A. Do yourself a favor and look through the lists here before beginning:

-Even if the company looks good under the hood, it may be that it’s just not going to merge well with your own company - be that for cultural reasons, strategic fit, or any other motive.
+Ensure that finance, legal, HR, and operations teams are aligned throughout the diligence process.
+Even if the company looks good under the hood, it may be that it’s just not going to merge well with your own company—be that for cultural reasons, strategic fit, or any other motive.

 Whatever the reason, do not be afraid to pull out of a deal if the due diligence process tells you that it’s the right thing to do.